replit-discord/carnival/structure.md

 # PROJECT STRUCTURE

-This is what I(@TheDrone7) was thinking of for how this project would work.
+This is what I (@TheDrone7) was thinking of for how this project would work.

+Also read the [wiki](https://github.com/repl-it-discord/carnival/wiki) for more information.

 ## GAMES